-- (2) Misrepresentation or concealment of a material fact in obtaining a license or in reinstatement thereof; - (3) All advertising which is false, fraudulent, or misleading; - (4) Incompetence, negligence, or malpractice which results in injury to a patient or which creates an unreasonable risk that a patient may be harmed.
-The use of a nontraditional treatment by itself shall not constitute unprofessional conduct, provided that it does not result in injury to a patient or create an unreasonable risk that a patient may be harmed; - (5) Suspension, revocation, or restriction of the individual's license to practice any health care profession by competent authority in any state, federal, or foreign jurisdiction, a certified copy of the order, stipulation, or agreement being conclusive evidence of the revocation, suspension, or restriction; - (6) Except when authorized by RCW 18.130.345, the possession, use, prescription for use, or distribution of controlled substances or legend drugs in any way other than for legitimate or therapeutic purposes, diversion of controlled substances or legend drugs, the violation of any drug law, or prescribing controlled substances for oneself; - (7) Violation of any state or federal statute or administrative rule regulating the profession in question, including any statute or rule defining or establishing standards of patient care or professional conduct or practice; - (8) Failure to cooperate with the disciplining authority by: - 29 (a) Not furnishing any papers, documents, records, or other 30 items; - 31 (b) Not furnishing in writing a full and complete explanation 32 covering the matter contained in the complaint filed with the 33 disciplining authority; - (c) Not responding to subpoenas issued by the disciplining authority, whether or not the recipient of the subpoena is the accused in the proceeding; or - (d) Not providing reasonable and timely access for authorized representatives of the disciplining authority seeking to perform practice reviews at facilities utilized by the license holder;

-- 1 (9) Failure to comply with an order issued by the disciplining authority or a stipulation for informal disposition entered into with 2 the disciplining authority; 3 - (10) Aiding or abetting an unlicensed person to practice when a license is required; - (11) Violations of rules established by any health agency;
+(6) Except when authorized by RCW 18.130.345, the possession, use, prescription for use, or distribution of controlled substances or legend drugs in any way other than for legitimate or therapeutic purposes, diversion of controlled substances or legend drugs, the violation of any drug law, or prescribing controlled substances for oneself;

+- (7) Violation of any state or federal statute or administrative rule regulating the profession in question, including any statute or rule defining or establishing standards of patient care or professional conduct or practice; - (8) Failure to cooperate with the disciplining authority by: - 12 (a) Not furnishing any papers, documents, records, or other 13 items; - (b) Not furnishing in writing a full and complete explanation covering the matter contained in the complaint filed with the disciplining authority; - (c) Not responding to subpoenas issued by the disciplining authority, whether or not the recipient of the subpoena is the accused in the proceeding; or - (d) Not providing reasonable and timely access for authorized representatives of the disciplining authority seeking to perform practice reviews at facilities utilized by the license holder; - (9) Failure to comply with an order issued by the disciplining authority or a stipulation for informal disposition entered into with the disciplining authority; - (10) Aiding or abetting an unlicensed person to practice when a license is required; - (11) Violations of rules established by any health agency; - 29 (12) Practice beyond the scope of practice as defined by law or 30 rule; - 31 (13) Misrepresentation or fraud in any aspect of the conduct of 32 the business or profession; - 33 (14) Failure to adequately supervise auxiliary staff to the 34 extent that the consumer's health or safety is at risk; - 35 (15) Engaging in a profession involving contact with the public 36 while suffering from a contagious or infectious disease involving 37 serious risk to public health; - 38 (16) Promotion for personal gain of any unnecessary or 39 inefficacious drug, device, treatment, procedure, or service;
-- 7 (12) Practice beyond the scope of practice as defined by law or 8 rule; - 9 (13) Misrepresentation or fraud in any aspect of the conduct of the business or profession; 10 - (14) Failure to adequately supervise auxiliary staff to the extent that the consumer's health or safety is at risk; - (15) Engaging in a profession involving contact with the public while suffering from a contagious or infectious disease involving serious risk to public health; - (16) Promotion for personal gain of any unnecessary inefficacious drug, device, treatment, procedure, or service; - (17) Conviction of any gross misdemeanor or felony relating to the practice of the person's profession.
-For the purposes of this subsection, conviction includes all instances in which a plea of guilty or nolo contendere is the basis for conviction and all proceedings in which the sentence has been deferred or suspended.
-Nothing in this section abrogates rights guaranteed under chapter 9.96A RCW; - (18) The procuring, or aiding or abetting in procuring, criminal abortion; - (19) The offering, undertaking, or agreeing to cure or treat disease by a secret method, procedure, treatment, or medicine, or the treating, operating, or prescribing for any health condition by a method, means, or procedure which the licensee refuses to divulge upon demand of the disciplining authority; - 32 (20) The willful betrayal of a practitioner-patient privilege as recognized by law; 33 - (21) Violation of chapter 19.68 RCW or a pattern of violations of 34 section 6 or 7 of this act; 35 - 36 (22) Interference with an investigation or disciplinary proceeding by willful misrepresentation of facts before the 37 disciplining authority or its authorized representative, or by the 38 39 use of threats or harassment against any patient or witness to prevent them from providing evidence in a disciplinary proceeding or

-- any other legal action, or by the use of financial inducements to any patient or witness to prevent or attempt to prevent him or her from - 3 providing evidence in a disciplinary proceeding; - (23) Current misuse of: - 5 (a) Alcohol;
+- 1 (17) Conviction of any gross misdemeanor or felony relating to the practice of the person's profession.
+For the purposes of this subsection, conviction includes all instances in which a plea of 3 guilty or nolo contendere is the basis for conviction and all 4 proceedings in which the sentence has been deferred or suspended.
+5 6 Nothing in this section abrogates rights guaranteed under chapter 7 9.96A RCW; - (18) The procuring, or aiding or abetting in procuring, 8 criminal abortion; 9 - (19) The offering, undertaking, or agreeing to cure or treat disease by a secret method, procedure, treatment, or medicine, or the treating, operating, or prescribing for any health condition by a method, means, or procedure which the licensee refuses to divulge upon demand of the disciplining authority; - (20) The willful betrayal of a practitioner-patient privilege as 15 16 recognized by law; - 17 (21) Violation of chapter 19.68 RCW or a pattern of violations of 18 section 6 or 7 of this act; - (22) Interference with an investigation or disciplinary proceeding by willful misrepresentation of facts before the disciplining authority or its authorized representative, or by the use of threats or harassment against any patient or witness to prevent them from providing evidence in a disciplinary proceeding or any other legal action, or by the use of financial inducements to any patient or witness to prevent or attempt to prevent him or her from providing evidence in a disciplinary proceeding; - (23) Current misuse of: - (a) Alcohol;